-The title page should include the title of the project, submission date, funding opportunity number, and the name and complete contact information (that is, address, telephone number, and e-mail address) for both the applicant and the principal investigator.
+The title page should include the title of the project, submission date, funding opportunity number, and the name and complete contact information (that is, address, telephone number, and e-mail address) for both the applicant and the principal investigator(s) and key project partners.
+If applicable, a statement that the applicant is a New Investigator/Early Career candidate..

 b.
-Resubmit Response (if applicable) (not counted against 30-page program narrative limit).
+Resubmit Response (if applicable) (not counted against the 30-page program narrative limit).